sanger-pathogens/assorted-sub-workflows/kraken2bracken/README.md

     --kraken2_threads            Threads to use for kraken2 [Default: 4] (optional)
-    --bracken_threads            Threads to use for bracken [Default: 4] (optional) --outdir                     Specify output directory [Default: ./results] (optional) --enable_building            allow for the building of new kmer indexs should the requested not exist. default: false --help                       Print this help message (optional)
+    --bracken_threads            Threads to use for bracken [Default: 4] (optional) --outdir                     Specify output directory [Default: ./results] (optional) --enable_building            allow for the building of new kmer indexes should the requested not exist. default: false --help                       Print this help message (optional)
 ```